-Meter and the consumer unit are in the under stairs cupboard.
+Meter and the consumer unit are outside.

-No significant defects were noted but the system should be tested before exchange of contracts unless there is a recent satisfactory safety certificate.
+No significant defects were noted but the system is believed to be original and in need of some upgrading, particular provision of RCD protection.
+It would be prudent to test the system before exchange of contracts unless there is a recent satisfactory safety certificate.